sleeksky-dev/alt-schema/README.md

 # Flat JSON Schema

-An alternate JSON schema specification and related utilities methods to define schemas and to validate and shape JSON objects.
+An alternate JSON schema specification and related utility methods to define schemas and to validate and shape JSON objects.

 # Background

 The official [JSON Schema](https://json-schema.org/) and various JSON validation libraries are great but for most of my use cases, I found them pretty verbose.
-I was looking for a one line solution to most JSON schema verifications.
+I was looking for a one line solution for my JSON schema verifications.

 I came up with this schema initially as a way to catch UI errors when backend APIs changed, but later found it to be very handy for many other use cases as well.
-Think of "Flat JSON Schema" as a short hand for defining JSON structures.
+Think of "Flat JSON Schema" as a short hand for defining JSON schemas.

 The fact that it is a shorthand, also means it is lossy in terms of use case coverage.
 It will not address every use case, but for most practical purposes this might suffice.

 # Flat JSON Schema Syntax

-Flat JSON schema is a string only representation of schema of any JSON object.
+Flat JSON schema is a string only representation of schema of any JSON.

 There are few basic elements that form a flat JSON schema:
 1. **type**: A type could be any custom or basic data-type.
 It could be user defined.
 It is identified by a string.
 Example: `integer`, `boolean`, etc.